intelagense/intelagense/README.md

 * Native Texan
 * Repair enthusiast
 * I started coding at a young age.
-Unfortunately my GeoCities R-Type fan site was deleted at some point so I had to come up with some new project ideas.
+Unfortunately my GeoCities R-Type fan site was deleted at some point so I had to come up with some new project ideas for GitHub.

 <br>